seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

   def β (ε : ℝ) : ℝ := ε / 4
   ```

-- `CohnElkiesForMathlib` directory contains part of the formalization that might be upstreamed to mathlib.
-Since these are all chosen by Claude, we cannot guarantee that they are indeed upstreamable.
+- The `CohnElkiesForMathlib` directory contains parts of the formalization that might be upstreamed to mathlib.
+Since these were all chosen by Claude, we cannot guarantee that they are indeed upstreamable.
 But after checking, I found that most of them are indeed useful.
-This includes
+They include:

   - `fourier_comp_linearEquiv`: if $g(x) = f(Ax)$ for a linear map $A$, then $\hat g(\xi) = \frac{1}{\lvert\det A\rvert}\hat f(A^{-T}\xi)$.
   - `integrable_fourierIntegral_of_deriv_deriv`: if $f$ and its first two derivatives are integrable, then $\hat f$ is integrable.
-  - `PhragmenLindelof.horizontal_strip_norm_extension`: Phargmen-Lindelöf principle for functions whose norm is bounded and extends continuously to the boundary of a horizontal strip.
+  - `PhragmenLindelof.horizontal_strip_norm_extension`: the Phragmén-Lindelöf principle for functions whose norm is bounded and extends continuously to the boundary of a horizontal strip.
 This generalizes [`PhragmenLindelof.horizontal_strip_norm`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Analysis/Complex/PhragmenLindelof.html#PhragmenLindelof.horizontal_strip) in mathlib.
-  - `Complex.tendsto_add_natCast_mul_Gamma_nhdsNE`: residue of Gamma function at negative integers.
+  - `Complex.tendsto_add_natCast_mul_Gamma_nhdsNE`: residue of the Gamma function at negative integers.
 Mathlib only has [`Complex.Gammaℝ_residue_zero`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Analysis/SpecialFunctions/Gamma/Deligne.html#Complex.Gamma%E2%84%9D_residue_zero).
-  - `Real.digamma` and asymptotes: Mathlib only has [`Complex.digamma`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Analysis/SpecialFunctions/Gamma/Digamma.html#Complex.digamma).
+  - `Real.digamma` and its asymptotics: Mathlib only has [`Complex.digamma`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Analysis/SpecialFunctions/Gamma/Digamma.html#Complex.digamma).
 Also, `tendsto_digamma_sub_log_atTop` proves $\psi(x)-\log x\to0$ as $x\to\infty$.
   - `coth`: Mathlib only has `sinh`, `cosh`, and `tanh` (but it has `cot`!).

-- There's no change of `maxHeartbeats` anymore.
-It guess that the primary reason for it was the 30-digit approximation of the Cohn-Elkies exponent exists in the original formalization, which requires huge numerical certificates, but also not important at all.
+- The default `maxHeartbeats` is no longer changed.
+I guess the main reason for increasing it was the 30-digit approximation of the Cohn-Elkies exponent in the original formalization, which requires huge numerical certificates but is not important at all.
 So I simply removed it.

-- Proposition A.1 of the appendix, is not yet formalized.
-It seems bit technical than I initially thought (in terms of formalization, not the original proof), but I'll try to add this later.
+- Proposition A.1 of the appendix is not yet formalized.
+It seems a bit more technical than I initially thought (in terms of formalization, not the original proof), but I'll try to add it later.

 ## Conclusion

-We went through OpenAI's formalization of their result, and found that it is incomplete.
+We went through OpenAI's formalization of their result and found that it is incomplete.
 Someone may say that I'm too picky, since the main LP argument is formalized.
 But the report makes additional sign-uncertainty claims, and those deserve separate statements and proofs.

-There are a lot of autoformalized results (and there will be more in the future) where the formalized statement $A^{\prime}$ is not exactly the same as the natural language statement $A$, but $A^{\prime}$ is just a few *trivial* steps away from $A$ so that you can think it is fine.
+There are a lot of autoformalized results (and there will be more in the future) in which the formalized statement $A^{\prime}$ is not exactly the same as the natural-language statement $A$, but $A^{\prime}$ is just a few *trivial* steps away from $A$, so you might think this is fine.
 But if that is really the case, why don't you just formalize $A$ directly?
-The reason is because most of the time people don't read the AI's autoformalized proof and just believe them.
+This is because, most of the time, people don't read the AI's autoformalized proofs and just believe them.
-This belief will makes more sense as AI gets better and better, but then it will generate longer slop formalizations, and similar issue will keep persists.
+This belief will make more sense as AI gets better and better, but then it will generate longer slop formalizations, and similar issues will persist.
-If you want to autoformalize a natural language proof, the best thing you can to is to make every formal statement and argument as close to the natural language proof as possible - using the same notations, no more or less lemmas, and more importantly, make a blueprint.
+If you want to autoformalize a natural-language proof, the best thing you can do is to make every formal statement and argument as close to the natural-language proof as possible, using the same notation and no more or fewer lemmas.
+More importantly, make a blueprint.
-If your AI is good enough to autoformalize a natural language proof, then it should be good enough to automatically write *a* blueprint that is *not too bad* for a human to read and understand (just push the button few more times), which is way better than having no blueprint at all.
+If your AI is good enough to autoformalize a natural-language proof, then it should be good enough to automatically write *a* blueprint that is *not too bad* for a human to read and understand (just push the button a few more times), which is way better than having no blueprint at all.
-I recently wrote a blog post about this (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem)) - check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).
+I recently wrote a blog post about this on the [Proos and Prompts](https://proofsandprompts.com/) community blog (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem))—check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).

 Let me end the series of posts with a question and answer: